cloudspannerecosystem/cassandra-to-spanner-proxy/README.md

 ## Getting started

-We can setup the `cassandra-to-spanner-proxy` adaptor via 3 different methods as mentioned below
+We can setup the `cassandra-to-spanner-proxy` adapter via 3 different methods as mentioned below

 - Locally build and run `cassandra-to-spanner-proxy`
 - Run a docker image that has `cassandra-to-spanner-proxy` installed